crossTerm Window in crossDesk

 If the current paragraph in crossDesk contains words that are stored as terms in crossTerm, the detected source-language terms including their target-language correspondences will be displayed in the crossTerm window.
 In addition, the relevant terms will be highlighted with a red overline () in the Context View.

-If the term in the source text or target text matches the term in crossTerm, only the respective term will be displayed, and no variants of this term will be displayed.
-This means that e.g. the plural form of a term will not be displayed if the term occurs in the singular form in the source text or target text.
+If the term in the source text matches the term in crossTerm, only the respective term will be displayed, and no variants of this term will be displayed.
+This means that e.g. the plural form of a term will not be displayed if the term occurs in the singular form in the source text.

 By default, unreleased target-language terms are displayed in gray type, and released terms in blue type.